anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 To bootstrap the Ethereum bridge, there are six governance parameters which must be written to storage:

+- `eth_start_height` - The Ethereum block height when the smart contracts were deployed.
+This value also corresponds to the height of the first block processed by Namada's Ethereum oracle.
 - `eth_bridge_min_confirmations` - The minimum number of block confirmations
   on Ethereum required for any given event to be voted on by Namada validators.
 - `eth_bridge_bridge_address` - The address of the `Bridge` contract, used to